thinktandem/thinktandem.io/src/content/articles/drupal8-views-ajax-alter.md

 ```

 As you can see, I am tapping into the [Kernel Response Event](https://api.drupal.org/api/drupal/vendor%21symfony%21http-kernel%21KernelEvents.php/class/KernelEvents/8.4.x) at normal priority.
 Lucky for us, Views has a [special Response class](https://api.drupal.org/api/drupal/core%21modules%21views%21src%21Ajax%21ViewAjaxResponse.php/class/ViewAjaxResponse/8.2.x) that extends [Drupal's Ajax Response](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Ajax%21AjaxResponse.php/class/AjaxResponse/8.2.x) class.
-That Ajax Response class in turn basically extends [Symfony's base Response class](https://symfony.com/doc/current/components/http_foundation.html).
+That Ajax Response class in turn then extends [Symfony's base Response class](https://symfony.com/doc/current/components/http_foundation.html).
 So what all that means is that we have a special response type that we can tap into while using AJAX within Views.

 In the Views Response class, they add a couple methods so that you can get or set the view.
-What this does is allow us to grab the current view object and then slap our special sauce onto it.
-So basically from here, I am checking for my view, then adding our [Ajax Command](https://www.drupal.org/docs/8/api/ajax-api/core-ajax-callback-commands) that will do our magic.
+What this does is allows us to grab the current view object and then slap our special sauce onto it.
+So from here, I am checking for my view, then adding our [Ajax Command](https://www.drupal.org/docs/8/api/ajax-api/core-ajax-callback-commands) that will do our magic.
 When we use the addCommand method on the AJAX Response, it adds the command to the end of the command chain.
-This solves our issue of using something after Drupal Views AJAX commands fires.
+This solves our issue of using something after Drupal Views AJAX command fires.

 Before I dive into the command, always remember to define your service as well in the file ```your_module.services.yml```: